elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 ###### Resolve and Verify

-The integrity of the DID documents stored on the ledger is guaranteed by the underlying blockchain protocol.
+The underlying blockchain protocol guarantees the integrity of the DID documents stored on the ledger.

 A DID can be resolved using the gRPC message: